Ameer1987/CodeTouch/README.md

 3- Open terminal and browse to the project folder "Test".

 4- Run the following commands

     -> curl http://getcomposer.org/installer | php

     -> ./composer.phar install --prefer-dist
-    (at the end of this step you will need only to specify the db name, user and pass)
+    (at the end of this step you will need only to specify the database name, user and pass)

     -> bin/console server:run